-- All appliances and entertainment systems have their own instruction sheets and/or manuals that contain detailed information and important safeguards. - Read these instruction sheets and manuals before using your boat's appliances and entertainment systems. - If applicable, make sure the 110-volt AC breaker is turned On for the appliance or entertainment system you wish to use.
+- The separate instruction sheets or manuals for all appliances and entertainment systems contain detailed information and important safeguards. - Read these instruction sheets and manuals before using your boat's appliances and entertainment systems. - If applicable, make sure the 220-volt AC breaker is turned On for the appliance or entertainment system you wish to use.